Welcome!

 Vasectomy prevents Abortion

 “Vasectomy prevents Abortion.”
 From Respect for Life, royal blue with while letters.
-7.5 x 3.75 inches (19 x 9.5mm).
+7.5 x 3.75 inches (19 x 9.5cm).
 Additional stickers in same order are only half price.

 Volunteer's button

-Full color version of the VHEMT logo on a 1.25 inch (3.2mm) plastic-coated metal pin.
+Black and white version of the VHEMT logo on a 1.25 inch (3.2cm) plastic-coated metal pin.
 Additional buttons in same order are only half price.

 Meritorious Service Award

 Recognize the meritorious service of your friends, co-workers, and family, when they decide to not add any more of us to the billions.
-Frameable certificate, on fancy paper, 5.5 x 8.5 inches (14.1 x 21.6mm), with an EarthSeal sticker, signed by Les U. Knight.
+Frameable certificate, on fancy paper, 5.5 x 8.5 inches (14 x 21.6cm), with an EarthSeal sticker, signed by Les U. Knight.
+Or download a pdf of one for free.

 VHEMT T-shirts

-Premium quality, 100% organically-grown unbleached cotton, very generously cut, soft, heavy fabric, and come in men's S, M, L, XL.
+Premium quality, 100% organically-grown unbleached cotton, soft fabric, and most are union made.
 VHEMT logo over the heart, and the Visualize Voluntary Human Extinction cartoon on the back with “May we live long and die out” under that.
 Printed with fresh green ink.
 The back makes a great silent educator when standing in lines or queues.

 Some Volunteers express their vehemence with body art.